Virginia Rate Stability Regulation

 The regulation has helped curb long-term care insurance rate increases in North Carolina because it forces long-term care insurance companies to lower their profits if they seek a rate increase.

-Pennsylvania enacted a long-term care insurance regulation on September 16th, 2002.
-Pennsylvania residents purchasing long-term care insurance after that date are protected by Pennsylvania’s Rate Stability Regulation*.
+South Carolina enacted a long-term care insurance regulation on May 28, 2010.
+South Carolina residents purchasing long-term care insurance after that date are protected by South Carolina’s Rate Stability Regulation*.

-The regulation has helped curb long-term care insurance rate increases in Pennsylvania because it forces long-term care insurance companies to lower their profits if they seek a rate increase.
+The regulation has helped curb long-term care insurance rate increases in South Carolina because it forces long-term care insurance companies to lower their profits if they seek a rate increase.